Fall Foliage Weekend in Ludlow, Vermont: A Local’s 3-Day Itinerary

 Lunch: Hit up Tacos Tacos for yummy and affordable American-Mexican fare in a tiny but colorful spot.

-Dinner: Ludlow has a few really great dinner spots, but I almost always go to Homestyle Hotel when I’m in the area.
+Dinner: Ludlow has a few really great dinner spots, but I almost always go to Homestyle Restaurant when I’m in the area.
 It never disappoints.
 I recommend making reservations as it’s not a big place, but you may also be able to find a seat at the bar if you’re passing through.
-Meals are served family-style and the cocktails are divine!
+Meals are served family-style, and the cocktails are divine!

 Day Two: Plymouth Notch and Killington